WabilAsjad/cs341-final-project/README.md

 - Authors: Wabil Asjad & Yaxin Liu

 ## Description
-This is a multithreading HTTP server based on socket TCP in java.
+This is a multithreaded HTTP server that uses socket programming and TCP, written in Java.
 The locally hosted server is a database server that provides http/rest interface.
-Requests include GET, HEAD, POST, PUT, and DELETE.
+Implemented requests include GET, HEAD, POST, PUT, and DELETE.

 ## Folder Structure